UMM-CSci-Systems/C-strings-and-memory-management/README.md

 strings from the command line. :bangbang: You need to make sure you only compile one of `main.c` and `disemvowel_test.c`, otherwise you'll get a compiler error about trying to define `main()` twice.

+## What to turn in

+Your final repository should have:

+* Updated palindrome code that still passes the tests, but has no memory leaks according to `valgrind`.
+  * This could involve changes to any and all of `palindrome.c`, `palindrome_test.cpp`, and `main.c`.
+* A working implementation of disemvowel that passes all the tests and has no memory leaks according to `valgrind`.
+  * As well as completing `disemvowel.c` this could involve changes to `disemvowel_test.cpp` and/or `main.c`.

+You shouldn't need to change any of the `.h` files for either part.